fazlearefin/debian-dev-machine-setup/README.md

 ## What gets installed and cofigured?

-I am a DevSecOps Engineer and my daily job include working with AWS, docker, ansible, etc. So if you are in a similar profession the installed system will suit your needs.
+I am a DevSecOps Engineer and my daily job include working with AWS, docker, ansible, terraform, etc. So if you are in a similar profession the installed system will suit your needs.
 It is also easy to extend using Ansible roles.

 Summary of packages that get installed and configured based on roles: